ElvisFMM/Traffic-simulation-demo/src/pages/index.md

 ---
 title: Project Overview
 pageTitle: Simulate and Visualize Real World Traffic Data
-description: A project by Open Avenues completed by [Your Name Here]
+description: A project by Open Avenues completed by Elvis F. Mercado Moran
 ---
 Predict when and how traffic congestion occurs and visualize it in SUMO.
 ---